carnotweat/toys/README.md

 One is not exposed to these by using ls a million times (although that may get one a paycheck), but by concieving such toy problems or stumbling at them out of quirks in the way one operates, which however does not get one a paycheck and even kill the existing ones ....
 Nontheless
-Later: More commentory and versions, porting to different languages, which interest me Next toy problem : Using functors for threading.
+Later: More commentory and versions, porting to different languages, which interest me and extrapolating it to nested dirs and illustrate recursion.
+Next toy problem : Using functors for threading.
 P.S.
 A blog post on how industry hirarchies and impacted modularization, packaging of knowledge and it's practise .
+P.P.S. : A [counter argument](https://unix.stackexchange.com/a/129120)